Software Requirements Analysis with Example

 Complete

-Also, each and every requirement should be complete.
+Every requirement should be complete.
 For example, here the bad requirement says a “professor user will log into the system by providing his username, password and other relevant information”.
-Here the other relevant information is not clear, so the other relevant information should be spelt out in good requirement to make the requirement complete.
+“Other relevant information” is vague.
+A complete requirement lists the exact fields, such as department code, that the professor must provide.

 Consistent and Unambiguous